yearn/yearn-comms/public/_posts/_tweets/risk-at-yearn/en.md

 If strategies need to go to prod faster than a normal full fledged protocol without audits

-how can the risk be balanced?
+How can the risk be balanced?

 ---